Mintbase/Grants-Program/applications/project_bodhi.md

 * Are there are any teams who have already contributed (financially) to the project?
   * Just the Acala team
 * Have you applied for other grants so far?
-  * Acala has a grant from W3F for stablecoin.
+  * Acala has a grant from Mintbase for stablecoin.
 Founding members of Acala project, Laminar and Polkawallet also received grants for their respective projects.